jpgoldberg/toy-crypto-math/docs/source/index.rst

 Installation
 -------------

-Remember that nothing here is build to be used for security purposes, but if you must:
+Remember that nothing here is built to be used for security purposes, but if you must:

 .. installation:: toycrypto